Swapnil0115/SpareMachine_Tekton/README.md

 to do:
 fix workspaces and environments for the nonrootuser.

-NonRootUser canno't cd to /workspace/output.
+NonRootUser cannot cd to /workspace/output.
 </br>
 Create a workspace _(Workspaces allow Tasks to declare parts of the filesystem that need to be provided at runtime by TaskRuns.
 A Taskrun can use existing volumes or create a new one and discard after run.)_
 Error: ``message: '"step-push" exited with code 128'`` Run this to get more details on error: ``kubectl logs <pod_name> -c step-push -n tekton-pipelines``
 </br>
 Use Workspaces to fix this error

 ---

 <h2 align="center">GitHub branch protection rules Setup</h2>